AmineDiro/daskqueue/README.md

 -------
 You should think of daskqueue as a very simple distributed version of aiomultiprocessing.
 We have three basic classes:
 - `QueueActor`: Wraps a simple AsyncIO Queue object in a Dask Actor, providing an interface for putting and getting item in a **distributed AND asynchronous** fashion.
 Each queue runs in a separate Dask Worker and can interface with different actors in the cluster.
-- `QueuePool`: Basic Pool actor, it holds a reference to queues and their sizes.
+- `QueuePoolActor`: Basic Pool actor, it holds a reference to queues and their sizes.
 It interfaces with the Client and the Consummers.
 The QueuePool implements a simple scheduling on put and get :
     - On put : arbitrarly  chooses a random queue and puts item into it  then update the queue size reference
     - On get_max_queue : returns a queue with the highest item count then updates the queue size reference